jodiegardiner/cheat-sheet-layout-practice/README.md

 # Layout practice - Cheat Sheets
 Simple cheatsheet links for all we have covered in Stream 1 by the end of the first week.

+## What it does
+Pulls together all the cheatsheets from across the slides into one responsive navigation bar.
+Also, I made my own html cheetsheat layout using content from one of the html cheatsheet links.

 ## Rationale
 I wanted to practice the various techniques we learned in week 1 whilst also putting together something that I will personally find useful in the days and weeks to come.
 Perhaps someone else will find it useful too.